 Mining is carried out at the Mugloto, Maninge Nice and Glass areas as a conventional open-pit gravel operation with excavators, loaders, and trucks (Figure M11).
-All material is 'free dig' with some of the harder laterite needing to be ripped by a bulldozer. all equipment is owned and operated by the mine.
-Mining operations working shift schedule now have been adopted from 3 x 8-hour shift to 2 x 12-hour shift, since August 2022.
+All material is 'free dig' with some of the harder laterite needing to be ripped by a bulldozer.
+All equipment is owned and operated by the mine.
+Mining operations working daily shift schedule now has been adopted from three shifts of eight hours to two shifts of twelve hours, since August 2022.